-- Reporting facilities preparing initial case reports for the sole purpose of meeting state mandatory reporting requirements may elect to record only the treatment documented in their medical records. - Abstractors are provided with two data items to record first course of treatment information. - The first treatment data item for each modality (except surgery) is known as "Treatment Summary."
+- The first treatment data item for each modality (except surgery) is known as "Treatment Summary."
 This data item should include any first course treatment administered for that modality, regardless of where it was administered, including treatment administered at the reporting facility. - The second treatment data item for each modality (except surgery) is known as "Treatment at this reporting facility."
-This data item should only include first course treatment administered at the reporting facility, respective to each modality. - Referral to an oncologist is considered a recommendation.
+This data item should only include first course treatment administered at the reporting facility, respective to each modality. - Treatment given by a physician on the medical staff of a facility should not be recorded as treatment given at that reporting facility, effective with cases diagnosed January 1, 1998 and forward. - Referral to an oncologist is considered a recommendation.
 Registry personnel should follow-up on these cases to determine whether chemotherapy was administered or not, and code accordingly.
 This applies to cases diagnosed January 1, 2010 and forward.
 Prior to January 1, 2010, referral did not equal a recommendation.